olli0601/PANGEA.HIV.sim/README.md

-GENDER              | Gender NA if archival sequence DOB                 | Date of birth NA if archival sequence DOD                 | Date of death NA if alive at end of simulation DIAG_T              | Time of diagnosis NA if archival sequence DIAG_CD4            | CD4 count at diagnosis NA if archival sequence ￼￼ART1_T              | ART start date NA if ART not started ART1_CD4            | CD4 count at ART start NA if ART not started TIME_SEQ            | Date sequence taken
+GENDER              | Gender NA if archival sequence DOB                 | Date of birth NA if archival sequence DOD                 | Date of death NA if alive at end of simulation DIAGT              | Time of diagnosis NA if archival sequence DIAG_CD4            | CD4 count at diagnosis NA if archival sequence ￼￼ART1T              | ART start date NA if ART not started ART1CD4            | CD4 count at ART start NA if ART not started TIME_SEQ            | Date sequence taken
-RECENT_TR           | Y if transmission occurred at most 6 months after diagnosis N otherwise
+RECENTTR           | Y if transmission occurred at most 6 months after diagnosis N otherwise

 # Evolutionary model component